ethereum-boilerplate/ethereum-boilerplate/README.md

 - `MORALIS_API_KEY`: You can get it [here](https://admin.moralis.io/account/profile).
 - `NEXTAUTH_URL`: Your app address.
 In the development stage, use http://localhost:3000.
 - `NEXTAUTH_SECRET`: Used for encrypting JWT tokens of users.
 You can put any value here or generate it on https://generate-secret.now.sh/32.
-Here's an .env.local

 Example:
 ```